Center for Justice Reform

 - Educate and train the next generation of justice leaders on restorative justice to improve criminal justice policy and practice in the US.

-- Support and lead research focusing on restorative justice and addressing social inequities in the US criminal legal system.
+- Support and lead research focusing on restorative justice and addressing challenges in the US criminal legal system.

 To learn more about the National Center on Restorative Justice and access resources, visit NCORJ.org.